rupeshtiwari/future-blogs/_posts/2022-04-02-what-is-microsoft-azure.md

 [Azure Marketplace](https://azuremarketplace.microsoft.com/) helps connect users with Microsoft partners, independent software vendors, and startups that are offering their solutions and services, which are optimized to run on Azure.

 ![](https://i.imgur.com/3Vabs2f.png)

+## What is Cloud computing?

+It's the delivery of computing services over the internet, which is otherwise known as the cloud.
+These services include servers, storage, databases, networking, software, analytics, and intelligence.
+Cloud computing offers faster innovation, flexible resources, and economies of scale.

+{: .notice--success}
+🏆 **ProTip** \
+\
+Save your company money 💰 "You'll only need to pay for **the resources and computing time that you use**".

 ## Advantages of Cloud Computing